Affiliate Gear Editor

 Down/Synthetic Blends

-Like most things, backpacking sleeping bags come in a variety of shapes and sizes.
-The three main shapes are mummy, semi-rectangular/modified mummy, and rectangular.
+Backpacking sleeping bags come in a variety of shapes and sizes.
+The three main sleeping bag shapes are mummy, semi-rectangular/modified mummy, and rectangular.
+Plus, we considered backpacking quilts as a distinct shape in this test.

 Mummy